univention/univention-keycloak-app/docs/keycloak-app/configuration.rst

 Activating Kerberos authentication
 ==================================

-The :program:`Keycloak` is automatically configured to evaluate :program:`Kerberos` Tickets during login.
-During login on e.g. a Windows client, joined to the domain, a :program:`Kerberos` Ticket is fetched automatically.
-With the :program:`Keycloak` :program:`Kerberos` integration, they can now access the Univention portal and log in without having to provide username and password again.
+The :program:`Keycloak` app is by default configured to evaluate :program:`Kerberos` tickets during the authentication process.
+If you have a UCS domain with client workstations that acquire :program:`Kerberos` tickets during the user login process, the web browser can be configured to send this ticket for authentication to :program:`Keycloak` to enable a password-less login (e.g. at the UCS portal).

-The web browsers must be configured to transfer the Kerberos ticket to the SAML Identity Provider.
+To allow the web browser to send the :program:`Kerberos` tickets you have to change the following settings:
-Here are two examples for the configuration of Firefox and Microsoft Edge:

-#.
 Mozilla Firefox
+  Open a new tab and enter ``about:config`` in the address bar to open the Firefox configuration.
+Search for ``network.negotiate-auth.trusted-uris`` and add the |FQDN|
-   In the extended Firefox configuration, which can be reached by entering ``about:config`` in the Firefox address line, the address of the identity provider must be entered in the option ``network.negotiate-auth.trusted-uris``, which is ``ucs-sso-ng.[Domain name]`` by default.
+  of your :program:`Keycloak` server, which is ``ucs-sso-ng.[Domain name]`` by default.

-#.
 Microsoft Edge
-   In the Control Panel, the Internet Options must be opened, followed by Security > Local Intranet > Sites > Advanced.
-   The address of the identity provider has to be added, which is ``ucs-sso-ng.[Domain name]`` by default.
+  For Microsoft Edge on Windows, Kerberos authentication is configured in
+  the general settings of the operating system.
+Open the ``Control Panel`` and
+  select :menuselection:`Security --> Local Intranet --> Sites --> Advanced`.
+  Add the |FQDN| of your :program:`Keycloak` server (``ucs-sso-ng.[Domain name]`` by default) to the list of ``Websites``.

-If you installed :program:`Samba 4` *after* installing :program:`Keycloak`, the following command has to be executed on the Primary Directory Node:
+If you install the :program:`Active Directory-compatible Domain Controller` app *after* installing :program:`Keycloak`, the following command has to be executed on the Primary Directory Node:

 .. code-block:: console